dnuma/saucedemo-mcp/README.md

 1.  **Node.js & npm:** For managing dependencies and running Playwright.
 2.  **Playwright Test Runner:** Install via npm with the commands below.
 3.  **VS Code:** The latest version of the IDE.
 4.  **Playwright MCP Agent:** For generating and managing tests via prompts.
+Read more about [Playwright Agents](https://playwright.dev/docs/test-agents)

 ### Installation